Assign accounting codes

 When creating or editing a discount charge, select this option to define the finance information (including revenue recognition rules and accounting codes) for this discount charge.
 If you do not select this option, the discount charge uses finance information from the regular charge where the discount is applied.

-Configure accounting codes
+Configuring accounting codes

 Use the accounting codes to map to the GL accounts you use to create journal entries.
-Depending on how you recognize revenue, you might need to enter either a recognized revenue account or both a recognized revenue account and a deferred revenue account.
+Depending on how you choose to recognize revenue, you might need to enter either a recognized revenue account or both a recognized revenue account and a deferred revenue account.

 If you have any existing accounting codes, we have automatically migrated them to the recognized revenue account.
 This has not changed any existing functionality of the accounting codes.